tupperward/blog/content/posts/adventures-in-labbing.md

 `kubectl create -f staging-issuer`

-Razzle dazzle 'em and they'll beg you for moooooooooore!
+Razzle dazzle 'em and they'll beg you for moooooooooore![^link]

 ## Mr. Cellophane Is Objectively Better